First Scots in Nova Scotia on board the Hector in Pictou

 Note: The visitor center, the workshops and the hull are currently open to visitors.
 The "Hector" itself is currently being overhauled for the 250th anniversary of the Scots landing in 2023.

-That has to be in the in your suitcase for a trip to Pictou
+That has to be in the suitcase for a trip to Pictou

 - Comfortable Shoes, because in Pictou you will be walking a lot.